tuhh-softsec/LLMSecEval/Dataset/README.md

 # LLMSecEval Dataset

 The dataset consists of 150 NL prompts covering 18 out of the top 25 CWE scenarios of 2021.
-The dataset is provided as a .csv file.
+The dataset is provided as a CSV as well as a JSON file.
 The columns and the description of the information included in them are given below:
  * **Prompt ID**: Every prompt is given a unique ID in the following format: CWE-\<CWE ID>\_\<abbreviation of the CWE name>-\<scenario variation>\<code sample>.